Jaydess 13.5 mg intrauterine delivery system

 Intrauterine delivery system (IUS).

-The product consists of a whitish or pale yellow drug core covered with a semi-opaque membrane, which is mounted on the vertical stem of a T-body.
+The product consists of a white or almost white drug core covered with a semi-opaque membrane, which is mounted on the vertical stem of a T-body.
 In addition, the vertical stem contains a silver ring located close to the horizontal arms.
 The white T-body has a loop at one end of the vertical stem and two horizontal arms at the other end.
 Brown coloured removal threads are attached to the loop.
 The vertical stem of the IUS is loaded in the insertion tube at the tip of the inserter.
 The IUS and inserter are essentially free of visible impurities.

 Dimensions of Jaydess: 28 x 30 x 1.55 mm